 Since vain is the attempt to force belief With the severest instrument of death.
-The raptured soul defies the sword, Secure of virtue's claim; And trusting Heaven's unerring word,
+The raptured soul defies the sword, Secure of virtue's claim; And trusting Heaven's unerring word, Enjoys the circling flame.

 6. Recitative and Aria SEPTIMIUS